 Will: OK, so I’ve seen your website, but in your own words, what are you working on?

 Samuel: Sandra Rey founded the project at the beginning.
 She saw bioluminescence in nature and she thought 'why not use this?'
 And it started like that.
-But she is a designer not a biologist, so she had to find the people first to make the product possible.
-And the company is a little bit less than 2 years old, founded in Dec.
-2014.
+But she is a designer, not a biologist, so she had to find the people first to make the product possible.
+And the company is a little bit less than 2 years old, founded in December 2014.
 Our idea is really to have a product that is not using any electricity.
 That does not require any infrastructure.
 You simply take it and place it on your glass surface -- that's it.
 Like a sticker.

 Will: Awesome!
 'Peel and play' advertising it sounds like.